github/vscode-codeql/docs/test-plan.md

 ### CodeQL Model Editor

-Note: this is still behind feature flags.
+Note the tests here require the feature flag:
+- `codeQL.model.editor`

 #### Test Case 1: Opening the model editor

-1. Download the `dsp-testing/sql2o-example` database from GitHub.
+1. Download the `sofastack/sofa-jraft` java database from GitHub.
 2. Open the Model Editor with the "CodeQL: Open CodeQL Model Editor" command from the command palette.
    - Check that the editor loads and shows methods to model.
-   - Check that methods are grouped per library.
+   - Check that methods are grouped per library (e.g. `rocksdbjni@7.7.3` or `asm@6.0`)
    - Check that the "Open database" link works.
-   - Check that the "Open extension pack" link works.

 #### Test Case 2: Model methods

-1. Expand one of the packages
+1. Expand one of the libraries.
    - Change the model type and check that the other dropdowns change.
 2. Save the modeled methods.
+3. Click "Open extension pack"
+   - Check that the file explorer opens a directory with a "models" directory
+4. Open the ".model.yml" file corresponding to the library that was changed.
-   - Check that the model `yml` file has the entries that was modeled.
+   - Check that the file contrains the entries that was modeled.

 #### Test Case 3: Model with AI

+Note that this test requires the feature flag:
+- `codeQL.model.llmGeneration`

 1. Click "Model with AI".
    - Check that rows change to "Thinking".